 Your support is crucial.
 Together we are a strong voice

-Permanently capped property taxes
+- Permanently capped property taxes

-Passed improved financing options for condos
+- Passed improved financing options for condos

-Defeated rental registry proposals in Plainfield & Lebanon
+- Defeated rental registry proposals in Plainfield & Lebanon

-Passed Lebanon, Crawfordsville and Carmel school referenda
+- Passed Lebanon, Crawfordsville and Carmel school referenda

-Defeated $100 inspection fee for rentals
+- Defeated $100 inspection fee for rentals

-Passed Marion County Transit Plan Referendum
+- Passed Marion County Transit Plan Referendum

-Short-term rental regulations
+- Short-term rental regulations

-Preserving private property rights and homeownership
+- Preserving private property rights and homeownership

-Defeating sales tax on commissions proposal
+- Defeating sales tax on commissions and services proposal

-What is RPAC?
 RPAC dollars are used to support REALTOR® friendly candidates and critical issues at the national, state and local level.
 Your RPAC investments impact all three levels of government and are instrumental in supporting real estate industry issues.
 RPAC has been successful on many issues but we know there are still more on the horizon.
 For example, we continue to hear a lot of discussion about expanding the sales tax on services that could include real estate services.
 RPAC will continue to monitor these and many other emerging issues going forward.

 RPAC supports candidates who support our issues.
 The unique aspect about our industry is that our issues are not particularly about one special interest.
 Our interests represent home ownership matters, economic development and quality of life initiatives to name a few.
 Please know that your investment dollars are put to good use at all three levels of government and all decisions are made by your fellow members, serving as RPAC Trustees.
 An investment in RPAC is one of the best ways to influence your profession’s growth, the stability of the real estate industry and the stability of our communities.
 Together, we are a strong voice in government and the political process!

 Every day, government at the federal, state, and local level propose new laws and regulations that impact you, your business, and your clients.

 A new law can cost you money.
 Indiana remains as one of a few states that does not have a transfer tax on real estate or taxes on services – services like selling real estate.
 So far we have successfully defeated several bills that would have created these taxes.
 But we must keep up the fight to keep these proposals at bay.